In this drug factsheet:DIN (Drug Identification Number)

 1 mg/mL Oral Liquid

 This medication is available as a 1 mg/mL liquid preparation.

 Who should NOT take this medication?

-- is allergic to diazepam, any other benzodiazepines, or to any of the ingredients of the medication
+- are allergic to diazepam or any ingredients of the medication

 Do not give this medication to infants under 6 months of age.